“A must do trail in the park! Combines wetlands, savannas, dunes and Lake Michigan in one great loop.”

 Birding · Fall Colors · Lake · Views · Wildlife

 The north and south parking lots and trails are open daily from 6:00 am to 11:00 pm.
 No bicycles or motorized vehicles allowed.
 Stay on the trail to protect the wildlife and yourself.

-The Cowles Bog Trail highlights an area of such outstanding plant diversity that it was designated as a National Natural Landmark in 1965, a year before the Indiana Dunes National Lakeshore was established.
+The Cowles Bog Trail highlights an area of such outstanding plant diversity that it was designated as a National Natural Landmark in 1965, a year before the Indiana Dunes National Park was established.
 This location, where Dr. Henry Cowles conducted much of his early work in plant ecology and succession in the early 1900s, remains an important focus for scientific study today.

 Explore several distinct habitats along this 4.7-mile trail including ponds, marshes, swamps, black oak savannas and beaches.
 Steep sand dunes near Lake Michigan make this a very strenuous journey.
 Many visitors pack a lunch to enjoy at the shoreline while resting for the return trip (dont forget to pack out your trash).
 Make sure to bring plenty of water and sun protection.

 Free parking and access.
 The trail is not accessible to wheelchairs.
 There is no potable water source.
 There are year round porta-potties at both parking lots.
 Pets are permitted on a leash (6 or shorter).
 Use insect repellent, wear long sleeves, and tuck long pants into socks to avoid ticks and poison ivy.
 The north parking lot is gravel with space for 10 cars with no handicap spots.
 The south lot is paved, has 18 spaces and 1 handicap spot.